 Organizations are the sum of their decisions.
-Those that prioritize well endure and those that don’t falter.
-At Sticker Mule, we support thousands of customers by hiring the best people in the world, but there's always room to improve.
-Consequently, prioritization is the most important thing we do.
+Those that prioritize well prosper and those that don’t falter.
+At Sticker Mule, prioritization is the most important thing we do.
+Our growth accelerates as we prioritized better, but there's always room to improve.

 What prioritization is not

 Most literature on prioritization is terrible.
 It leads you to believe prioritization is about time management or how to use to-do lists.
 This way of thinking neglects that priorities are what make or break businesses.

 Consider that Amazon started as a bookstore in 1994 and grew to $147 million within 3 years.
 Today they employ 500,000 people who handle $200 billion in revenue.
 They picked the right projects and grew at an extraordinary pace.

 Other retailers had different priorities and either failed or are much smaller.
 Walmart could be Amazon, but they did not prioritize the Internet and now they are worth half as much.

 Prioritization is picking the right tasks to maximize impact.
 That means finding high impact tasks and avoiding low impact ones.
 Usually the highest impact tasks are elusive.
 We don’t know the highest impact projects we could pursue right now.

 Prioritization might sound stressful, but it’s not.
 Most tasks won’t affect us.
 Consequently, we shouldn't stress about the backlog of tasks we “need” to do.
 We need to keep our minds free to pursue high impact ideas, when they present themselves, by neglecting low impact ones.